 Line-up: Kween G, BARKAA, Merenia Marin, MC Trey, Maya Jupiter and DJ KILIMI

-Click on the image below to watch the International Women's Day: It's Our Duty
+Watch the International Women's Day: It's Our Duty!
+Highlight Reel